Find your fixed rate mortgage with Mortgage Advice Bureau

 Can I switch from a 2 year to a 5 year fixed deal?

-Yes – you can switch from a 2 year fixed mortgage to a 5 year fixed deal once your initial term ends or, in some cases, earlier.
+Yes – you can switch from a 2 year fixed mortgage to a 5 year fixed deal once your initial term ends.
 Most homeowners remortgage at the end of their fixed period to avoid moving onto their lender’s Standard Variable Rate (SVR), which is usually higher.

 If you want to switch before your 2 year deal ends, you’ll likely face early repayment charges (ERCs).
 These fees can be significant, so it’s important to check this.